FAQs - Practice Review

 • Confirmation that you have not yet performed any reviewable work

-• The expected completion date and type of engagements for the reviewable work you plan to perform (ie. “Expect to have three compilations, three T2s completed by December 2021 and ten T1s completed by end of April 2022”)
+• The expected completion date and type of engagements for the reviewable work you plan to perform (ie. “Expect to have three compilations, three T2s completed by September 2024 and ten T1s completed by end of April 2024”)

-Practices considered to be home-based offices
+Practices considered to be home-based offices:

 • A firm located inside a practitioner’s home.

-• A firm who performs work and stores client records in their home and meets clients in a third party location (ie. clients’ offices or a rental meeting space)
+• A firm who performs work and stores client records in their home and meets clients in a third-party location (ie. clients’ offices or a rental meeting space)

 • A firm where the work is performed in various locations, files are stored in the cloud, and there is no separate office where the practitioner meets with clients during normal business hours.